Achilles Tendonitis: Mesenchymal Stem Cell Mechanisms and Supportive Dynamics

 Phase 2: Coordinated Intervention

-Sequential implementation of therapeutic components beginning with biological intervention (stem cell administration), followed by progressive integration of physical rehabilitation and nutritional optimization according to individual patient parameters and tissue response patterns.
+Sequential implementation of therapeutic components beginning with MSC administration, followed by progressive integration of physical rehabilitation and nutritional support according to individual patient parameters and tissue response patterns.

 Phase 3: Monitoring & Adjustment